 We encourage anyone looking for coverage to contact the insurance plan provider directly as well as the cancer treatment center to ensure that the insurance plan you chose includes your treatment center in their network and what the visit would cost you.

 In 2015, health plans in the small group and individual markets must comply with a total annual out-of-pocket (OOP) maximum of $6,600 for in-network expenses for an individual and $13,200 for a family.
 This means your total OOP or payment for healthcare services is limited to these amounts annually.

 State parity laws are pieces of legislation that require insurance companies to have parity in cost-sharing between intravenous and oral forms of cancer treatment.
 These laws, already in existence in more than 30 states plus the District of Columbia, are not impacted by the ACA - the individual and small group markets must follow the guidelines of their state's law to create parity for patients.

 For states without parity, the ACA does not address the challenge of patients faced with thousands of dollars in prescription drug costs each month.
-Beginning January 1, 2014, health plans in the small group and individual market must comply with a total annual out-of-pocket maximum of $6,350 for in-network expenses.
+As of January 1, 2014, health plans in the small group and individual market must comply with a total annual out-of-pocket maximum of $6,350 for in-network expenses.
 However, this does not protect patients from high deductibles and high co-insurances for drugs or services in their health plan.
 LLS continues to advocate for changes in the insurance market that would give patients broader, more affordable access to the treatment they need.